crystallam/beagleboneblack-mqtt-greenhouse/README.md

 var password = "1234"; //enter the password of your choice
 ```

 ###3.
-Start the MQTT client & listen for a command from the AirVantage server
+Write command from AirVantage to BBB

-Here we "subscribe" to the tasks topic.
-When it receives a message, print something.
+Here we use MQTT "subscribe" to listen to the command from AirVantage.
+When the BBB receives a message from the server, it will do whatever you want it to.

 ```javascript
 client.on('connect', function() { // When connected